To the Members of Tata Chemicals Limited Basis for Opinion

 Description of Key Audit Matter

-Revenue recognition (refer notes 2.14 and 23 to the Standalone Financial Statements)
+Revenue Recognition (See Note 2.14 and 23 to Standalone Financial Statements)

 The Key Audit Matter